 - write and calculate mathematical statements for multiplication and division using the multiplication tables that they know.

 We will be focusing on becoming scientific investigators, using a range of scientific inquiries in the classroom and outdoors to develop scientific skills (predicting, observing, recording, analysing and explaining) about PLANTS, ROCKS and WOW science experiments.

 Our PE sessions will take place on a Wednesday and Friday afternoons.
 Please see the kit list reminder letter link below:

 Children will come home in their PE kit or take kit home at the end of each week - ready for cleaning - and brought back into class the following Monday.
-We will be focusing on working as a team in tennis, volley ball and then practising our jumping, running and throwing skills ready for our big sports finale - SPORTS DAY 2019!
-No studs needed this season.
+We will be focusing on working as a team in athletics, sports science and swimming.

 Super Home learning

 The home learning tasks are split into two areas of learning:

 1) 5-15-minute daily maths task linked to daily learning to help practise and consolidate the understanding - up to four times each week.
 This can also include some regular times tables practising.

 2) Literacy - reading and spellings focus each week.
 The home learning will be given out each Friday and submitted back in the following Wednesday with written or verbal feedback from me or fellow classmates.
 Please visit the School Twitter page for amazing examples of our efforts.
 The Autumn Term was amazing with great efforts seen with posters, 3D artwork and spelling challenges.